Message in a Bottle (film): Plot

-When Theresa reveals that there are three letters of the same kind, he becomes intrigued, as he wrote only two of them so comes back to see the other letter.
+When Theresa reveals that there are three letters of the same kind, he becomes intrigued, as he wrote only two of them so doubles back to see the other letter.
 The third, which in fact was not addressed to Catherine, was actually written by her.
 In it, she reveals her love, knowledge of her impending death, and how she was content with her life with Garrett, however short it might be.
 He departs with the letter, leaving Theresa in tears.

 Garrett moves on with his life and sets things straight with Catherine's family, who had been battling with him for Catherine's artwork.
 He finishes his personalized boat with the help of Catherine's brother.
 He names it Catherine in her honor, and invites Theresa to its christening.

 When Theresa arrives, she witnesses Garrett's passionate speech about Catherine.
-She understands that he is still in love with his late wife, so leaves, saying that he is welcome to call her when he thinks that he is ready to start a new life.
+She understands that he is still in love with his late wife, so leaves.
+Theresa lets him know he is welcome to call her when he thinks that he is ready to start a new life.

 After that night, Garrett writes a letter to Catherine, puts it in a bottle and goes sailing.
-A storm breaks out, and Garrett desperately tries to save a family from their sinking boat.
-He succeeds in saving two of the three.
+A storm breaks out, and he heroically tries to save a family from their sinking boat.
+Garrett succeeds in saving two of the three.
 However, he drowns while trying to rescue the mother.

-Dodge calls Theresa to inform her about Garrett's death.
-Heartbroken, Theresa goes there to bid farewell.
+Dodge calls Theresa to inform her of Garrett's death.
+Heartbroken, she goes there to bid farewell.
 Dodge gives her the letter that Garrett had intended for Catherine, found on his boat.
 He wrote that he had found someone else; Theresa, who is as dear as Catherine to him.
 He had decided to start a new life with her so asks for Catherine's blessing.

 Although devastated, Theresa returns home contented, stating that, although this experience left her in grief, it helped her to feel the most important thing in life.